 - 1 tbsp avocado oil or grapeseed oil

 - 2 small oranges, sliced (naval or blood)

 - Your favourite dairy-free yoghurt

 - Pulse the cashews and almonds very briefly in a blender until they are chopped.

-- Add them to a large mixing bowl, along with the pumpkin seeds, sunflower seeds, buckwheat groats, raisins, cinnamon, cloves, orange oil, maple syrup and salt.
+- Add them to a large mixing bowl, along with the pumpkin seeds, sunflower seeds, buckwheat groats, raisins, cinnamon, cloves, orange oil, avocado oil, maple syrup and salt.

 - Mix well with a spoon until all ingredients are combined.